-Policy Statement: Agency XYZ is committed to ensuring that it's IT is as safe and up to date as possible and will subcontract xxx to do this.
+Policy Statement: Agency XYZ is committed to ensuring that it's IT is as safe and up to date as possible and will subcontract (Agency XYZ insert name of IT subcontractor) to do this.
 The Administration Manager and Executive Director will review the satisfaction of IT services annually.